PSHE and SRE at London Fields

 Each half term, children in Key Stage One and Key Stage Two are presented with a ‘big’ question.
 Children are given opportunities to explore this question through thoughtfully planned activities and tasks.
 Below you can see an overview of the different questions that the children explore throughout the year.
 Children will cover a range of topics related to living in the wider world, health and wellbeing and relationships.
 This ranges from exploring what makes a good friend and identifying strengths, skills and interests, to finding out about first aid safety and the influence of the media.

-PSHE is also promoted in the wider curriculum.
+PSHE and RSE is also promoted in the wider curriculum.
 Children take part in Philosophy for Children lessons in which they are exposed to and learn about the big philosophical questions that govern our lives.
 They are given the opportunity to explore social and moral issues and form their own opinions and beliefs, developing their sense of social and moral responsibility.
 They reflect on their personal experiences and learn about the importance of citizenship and our rights and responsibilities as British and global citizens.

 Children also take part in ‘Work Week’ in which they develop knowledge and skills of the world of work through entrepreneur inspired tasks.
 This is a chance for them to think about the skills and qualities needed for aspirational careers.